rickliao/SwimmingJournal/about.md

 permalink: /about/
 ---

 This is a blog for CS 373 Software Engineering.
-In here, I talked about my weekly experiences in class.
+In here, I talk about my weekly experiences in class.

 ### Contact me